clstmbrly/Practice-Testing-Area/1_ssh.md

   * A PIV
   * A card reader
-  * A Linux computer that is configured for PIV login.
+  * A Linux computer configured for PIV login.

 **CELESTE - To download and install OpenSC,** go to: [**OpenSC**](https://www.github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release){:target="_blank"}_.